Khandaker Mahbub Hossain

 Advocate Khandaker Mahbub Hossain (20 March 1938 – 31 December 2022) was a Bangladeshi lawyer and politician.
 In 1973, he was the chief prosecutor of the court set up to try war criminals under 'Dalal' Act.
 Served as Bangladesh Supreme Court Bar Association President and Supreme Court Bar Council Vice Chairman.
 He was known as a criminal law expert in Bangladesh.

 Early life and education

-Hossain was born on 20 March 1938 in Bamna Upazila of Barguna district.
+Hossain was born on 20 March 1938 in Bamna Upazila, Barguna district, East Bengal, British India.
 Mahbub received his higher secondary education in Narayanganj.
-After passing matriculation exams, he studied at Notre Dame College in Dhaka and then at Dhaka University’s law department.
+After passing matriculation exams, he studied at Notre Dame College in Dhaka and then at University of Dhaka law department.

 Career

+Hossain was arrested during the 1952 Bengali Language Movement from Narayanganj.
+He was also arrested for protesting against military dictator Ayub Khan.